 5. Baltimore Orioles

 Watching Baltimore orioles in the sky is a sign of the arrival of the Spring season.
-The males have a bright orange colour body having black markings on them.
+The males have bright orange bodies with black markings on them.
 They have white wing bars on their feathers.
-The females have yellow heads and pale brown bodies along with gray-brown colour flight feathers.
+The females have yellow heads and pale brown bodies along with gray-brown color flight feathers.

 Botanical Name: Icterus galbula